trek-view/basecamp/_posts/2021-12-31-gopro-fusion-fisheye-stitching-part-3.md

 ## Fish-eye field of view and stitching

-The field of view is vital during stitching of the front and back images as it defines how much of the two images overlap.
+The field of view is vital during stitching of the front and back images as it defines how much of the two images will overlap (duplicate pixels).

 ### 180 degree field of view